This lesson is also available as an independent activity for students:

 The reason NASA sends rovers to Mars is to collect data and carry out scientific studies.
 “Science targets” are the locations and objects on which these studies are carried out.
 Students should create science targets to provide destinations for their rovers.
 By studying the backdrop images closely, they should identify areas that look interesting to them and that they think scientists might want to study.

-- Create a new sprite by selecting Choose sprite from library.
-Students can select any sprite they wish, but the directions that follow reference the sprite Star1.
+- Have students create a new sprite by clicking Choose a sprite and select the sprite of their choice.
+Students can select any sprite they wish, but the directions that follow reference the Star sprite.

-- Click and drag Star1 to a place on the backdrop image that students chose as science target.
+- Click and drag Star to a place on the backdrop image that students chose as science target.

 - Remind students about the When flag clicked script.
 Students should drag the When flag clicked script onto the work area for the sprite.